 Amazing when you think about it.
-Mighty trees can still possess a beautiful canopy while pest and disease causes a hollowed out interior or weak spot.
+Mighty trees can still possess a beautiful canopy while pest and disease cause a hollowed out interior or weak spot.
 All trees have an average life span.
-While oak tree may live for centuries, a Chinese Pistachio may be at the end of its life in only 50-60 years.
+While an oak tree may live for centuries, a Chinese Pistachio may be at the end of its life in only 50-60 years.
 Ash Trees live about 35 years.

 Tree Removal Techniques with Safety in Mind

 Here are some of the questions we consider when developing a tree removal plan:

 - What is the size and weight of the tree?
 Is the size so large that common sense tree removal techniques will require a crane operator?